egonolieux/personal-conventions/git.md

     The `master` or `main` branch represents a stable version of the project and is often automatically deployed into production.

+- Do not put multiple projects into a single repository.

+    Having a single project per repository provides proper separation for issue tracking and build automation.

+- Do not store credentials of any kind in repositories.
+Always refer to them externally.

+    Keep credentials in a secure environment such as a password manager.
+It might also be hard to get rid of the credentials once they are in the Git history.

 - Keep commits small: 1 conceptual change per commit.

-- Push often to avoid conflicts (also see <https://en.wikipedia.org/wiki/Bus_factor>).

 - Prefer using `git rebase` over `git merge` when possible.

     This avoids poluting the Git history.

-- Always remove work in progress or redundant commits from the history (see `git merge --squash` or `git rebase -i`).
+- Push often to avoid conflicts (also see <https://en.wikipedia.org/wiki/Bus_factor>).

 - Tag stable releases (commits in the `master` or `main` branch) by their version number.

-- Do not store credentials of any kind in repositories.
-Always refer to them externally.

-    Keep credentials in a secure environment such as a password manager.
-It might also be hard to get rid of the credentials once they are in the Git history.

 ## Commit messages

+- Do not end the subject with a period.
+- Keep the subject as short as possible for better readability (preferably <= 80 characters).
 - Separate the subject and the body of the message by a blank line (body is optional).
-- Write the subject in the imperative mood.
-- Keep the subject as short as possible for better readability (preferably <= 80 characters).
 - Use proper capitalization.
-- Do not end the subject with a period.
 - Use the body to explain **what** and **why** instead of **how**.
+- Write the subject in the imperative mood.

 ## Branches